awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 3. Set your Hosted UI Domain Name

 To set the Hosted UI domain name go to [/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json](https://github.com/xavierraffin/amplify-identity-broker/blob/IdP-refactor/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json#L70) and edit the "hostedUIDomainName" property.
 Be default it is `"amplifyidbroker"`.
-When created the Hosted UI will have the name of your environment concatenated with a hyphon in the form `https://{hostedUIDomainName}-{env}.auth.{region}.amazoncognito.com`
+When created, the Hosted UI will have the name of your environment concatenated with a hyphon in the form `https://{hostedUIDomainName}-{env}.auth.{region}.amazoncognito.com`

 4. Set your User Pool's Federated Social Identity Providers

 To set the social IdPs included in your user pool go to [/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json](https://github.com/xavierraffin/amplify-identity-broker/blob/IdP-refactor/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json#L71) and edit the "authProvidersUserPool" array.
 By default Facebook, Google and LoginWithAmazon are configured but each can be removed based on which providers you want to allow users to sign in with

-Before running `amplify init` in Step 6 you will need to obtain app client id and secret for each social provider you included.
+Before running `amplify init` in Step 6 you will need to get an __Client ID__ and __Client secret__ for each social provider you included.
 You can do this by completing Step 1 of the instructions for [Facebook](https://github.com/xavierraffin/amplify-identity-broker/blob/Instructions/Documentation/UserDocumentation.md#step-1-register-with-facebook-to-get-an-app-id-and-app-secret), [Google](https://github.com/xavierraffin/amplify-identity-broker/blob/Instructions/Documentation/UserDocumentation.md#step-1-register-with-google-to-get-an-oauth-client-id-and-client-secret) and [Amazon](https://github.com/xavierraffin/amplify-identity-broker/blob/Instructions/Documentation/UserDocumentation.md#step-1-register-with-amazon-to-get-an-client-id-and-client-secret)

 5. Delete the AWS demo environemnt file